Frequently asked questions

 There will be a comprehensive network of safe and convenient walking and cycling routes, where priority is provided over vehicular traffic.
 It will be much easier to walk or cycle than to use a car.

 The number of parking spaces will be limited to discourage car use.
-Instead there will be provision for car clubs to reduce the need for residents to own their own cars, yet have access to a car when the need arises.
+Instead there will be provision for car clubs to reduce the need for residents to own their own cars yet have access to a car when the need arises.
+There will also be parking provision made easily available for those will limited mobility as well access for emergency and delivery vehicles.

 Won’t your approach to limiting parking mean that new residents try to park in neighbouring areas instead?